EnderNon/CHIBI/README.md

 # What is this?
 Collection of those chibi meme things. dunno what they're called.
 Please submit pull request or make an issue if you want to add to the collection.

+# There's no image thumbnails
+Blame github for this one

+# WEBP does not load
+Click "View Raw".
+Blame github for this one.

 # How to add your own stuff / make your own corrections?
 ## 1) Make a pull request
 To do this, you have to: